-In Addition to Eliminating Slots, the State Implemented Certain Policies to Achieve Budgetary Savings, Including:

-- Instituting work exemptions for CalWORKs participants with very young children. - Reducing the RMR for license-exempt providers from 90 percent to 60 percent of licensed rates. - Maintaining the RMR and SRR at 2005 and 2007 levels, respectively. - Lowering income eligibility thresholds from 75 percent to 70 percent of SMI. - Reducing payments to administrative agencies from 19 percent to 17.5 percent of total contract amounts. - Implementing parent fees for part-day State Preschool services.
+- In Addition to Eliminating Slots, the State Implemented Certain Policies to Achieve Budgetary Savings, Including: - Instituting work exemptions for CalWORKs participants with very young children. - Reducing the RMR for license-exempt providers from 90 percent to 60 percent of licensed rates. - Maintaining the RMR and SRR at 2005 and 2007 levels, respectively. - Lowering income eligibility thresholds from 75 percent to 70 percent of SMI. - Reducing payments to administrative agencies from 19 percent to 17.5 percent of their total contract amounts. - Reducing or eliminating several of the state's quality improvement projects. - Implementing parent fees for part-day State Preschool services. - Reducing nutrition funding for some private child care centers and homes.